hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Working/.ipynb_checkpoints/SH_README-checkpoint.md

-# Converting CONUS404-BA Forced WRF-Hydro Modeling Application Outputs from Hourly to Monthly.
+# Summarizing the WRF-Hydro Modeling Application outputs from hourly to monthly.
 WRF-Hydro Modeling Application outputs are provided at the hourly timescale while CONUS404-BA temperature and precipitation outputs are provided at the 3-hourly timescale.

 purpose: to compare to NHM-PRMS monthly data; A lot of water budget components are better aggregating to monthly because it can be really noisy at a daily or hourly scale; easier to see patterns etc.